jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 small sample, we must caution readers that our confidence in any statistics derived from a small number must also be less.

 When examining industries with a small sample, we will provide ranges where the actual value may reside.
-This allows us to maintain our confidence interval while giving you an idea of what the actual number might be, given a large enough sample.
+This allows us to maintain our confidence interval while giving you an idea of what the actual

+number might be, given a large enough sample.
 For example, instead of stating
-In the Accommodation industry, 92% of attacks were financially motivated, we might state that financially motivated attacks ranged between 86% and 100%.
+“In the Accommodation industry, 92% of attacks were financially motivated,” we might state that “financially motivated attacks ranged between 86% and 100%.”
 Check out our riveting Methodology section for far more information about the statistical confidence background used throughout this report.

 If you are reading this only for a glimpse of your industry, our recommendation is to verify what the top patterns are on